IceFireLabs/WarmStorageChain/README.md

 ## Introduction

-WarmStorageChain aims to revolutionize the way data is stored in decentralized systems by introducing a novel heating Layer 2 solution.
-This layer ensures that data stored on the Filecoin network remains readily accessible and performs optimally, addressing common issues such as latency and accessibility.
-By integrating with the Cosmos SDK and Filecoin, WarmStorageChain combines the best of blockchain interoperability and decentralized file storage.
+WarmStorageChain is designed to address the common challenges faced by decentralized storage systems, such as latency and data accessibility.
+By introducing a heating Layer 2 solution, WarmStorageChain ensures that data stored on the Filecoin network is kept in a 'warm' state, meaning it is quickly retrievable and consistently performant.
+The project integrates Cosmos SDK for blockchain interoperability and Filecoin for decentralized file storage.

 ## Features